Zuehlke/WebSecurityWorkshop/exercises.md

 - The admin can see a list of all users on `/#/administration`
 - Admin login: admin@juice-sh.op / admin123

-Can you extract the cookies and send it to you (https://requestbin.net/ might be helpful)?
+Can you extract the cookies and send it to you (https://requestbin.com/ might be helpful (use a public bin without a login))?

 <details>
   <summary>❓ Hint 1</summary>